vigneshvicky24/Devops/README.md

 Inode Exhaustion

 Inode exhaustion happens when you run out of inodes, even though your disk still has free space.
+Inodes are like the "metadata" of files — they store information like file permissions, size, timestamps, and the actual data location on the disk.
-Each file, folder, and symbolic link consumes one inode, and inodes are finite.
+Each file, folder, and symbolic link on your system consumes one inode, and inodes are finite.
+If you have millions of small files, you can exhaust all inodes before you run out of actual disk space.

 How to detect inode exhaustion:
+  1.Check overall inode usage:

+            df -i
+2.Find which directory is consuming all the inodes:

+             du --inodes -x / | sort -n | tail

 Check overall inode usage:
 Find which directory is consuming all the inodes:
 To fix the issue: